owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

   The attribute that is used to indicate group memberships, i.e. the attribute used by LDAP groups to refer to their users.

-  ownCloud detects the value automatically, you should only change it, if you have a very valid reason and know what you are doing.
+  ownCloud detects the value automatically.
+You should only change it if you have a very valid reason and know what you are doing.

   * Example: *uniquemember*